Synthetic tensor gauge fields

-To access purely a ring-exchange interaction with a controllable phase, we consider an alternative scheme using particles with long-range interactions in a lattice.
-As shown in Fig.~\ref{fig4}(a), the lattice potential in the $x$ direction is strong such that the tunneling along this direction is suppressed, i.e., $t_x=0$.
+To access purely a ring-exchange interaction, and more importantly, to imprint a controllable phase to the ring-exchange interaction such that the tensor gauge field for a planon becomes finite, we consider an alternative scheme using particles with long-range interactions in a lattice.
+As shown in Fig.~\ref{fig4}(a), a strong lattice potential in the $x$ direction suppresses tunnelings along this direction, i.e., $t_x=0$.
 In the $y$ direction, Raman lasers imprint a $x$-dependent phase in the tunneling, $t_ye^{i m_x\theta}$.
 The Hamiltonian is written as $\hat{H}_M=\hat{K}_M+\hat{U}_M$, where

 $V$ denotes the nearest neighbor interaction.
 Here, we consider an isotropic nearest-neighbor interaction for simplicity.
 Anisotropic interactions do not change the main results.